 Greenwich is packed full of great attractions that kids will love.
 It is slightly off the beaten track way down past the Docklands in South East London, so if you do go, it’s best to know exactly what to do.

-So much more than just a tea clipper: the Cutty Sark has loads of activities for kids and now you can see underneath the boat it is even cooler.
+So much more than just a tea clipper: the Cutty Sark has loads of activities for kids and now you can see underneath the boat and it is even cooler.

 Cutty Sark has relaunched, so to speak, opening a new chapter in the extraordinary life of one of the world’s most famous ships.
 The last surviving tea clipper and the fastest and greatest of her time, she is a living testimony to the bygone, glorious days of sail and, most importantly, a monument to those that lost their lives in the merchant service.